getsentry/relay/docs/architecture/actors.md

 ### EventManager

 The `EventManager` is an actor running in the main system arbiter.
-The system arbiter is a asynchronous arbiter  created when the Semaphore starts.
+The system arbiter is a asynchronous arbiter created when Relay starts.
 The upshot of this is that all processing done by the event manager should be extremly quick.
 It is ok to wait on I/O but no significant processing may be done in the `EventManager`.

 Once the `EventManager` had obtained the project state and had decided that the event should be processed the `EventManager` passes the event to the `EventProcessor` actors.